 Yoga is a science-based practice for spiritual enlightenment for seekers, as the highest goal.
-Yoga is a step-by-step progression to achieve control over senses and mind.
+Yoga is a step-by-step progression to regulate and achieve control over senses and mind.
 The manifestation of your true being is possible through Yoga.

 What is the basis of Yoga?

 Patanjali Yoga Sutras by Sage Patanjali is the ancient compilation, in the form of short Sanskrit verses which is the basis of the study as well as the practice of Yoga.
 The origin of Patanjali Yoga Sutras is the Vedas.

 Our venerable Guru, T. Krishnamacharya, has deliberated with his son, T K V Desikachar while teaching him Yoga, the meanings of the entire Patanjali Yoga Sutra comprising 195 verses, about 8 times over a period of 30 years.
 The understanding of Yoga only improves and deepens every time a well-versed Sanskrit scholar studies the holy ancient text.

 What is Yoga?

 “Yoga” is defined as “Yujyate anena iti yogah – “that which joins is Yoga”.
 Further, which joins your soul – Jivatma with eternal God – Paramatma is Yoga.